-Despite an ongoing broad national shift away from support for the use of capital punishment, Trump has ordered the death penalty to be reinstated after a 16 year moratorium on executions and Attorney General Barr has directed the federal Bureau of Prisons to schedule the killing of five prisoners at the end of this year.
+Despite an ongoing broad national shift away from support for the use of capital punishment, in 2019 Trump ordered the death penalty to be reinstated after a 16 year moratorium on executions.
 No explanation was given for this change in policy.

 Allowing the Trump administration to leverage such a momentous policy change to distract people from more inconvenient news stories is despicable.
 H.R.4052 puts a stop to the death penalty at the federal level.